 I am super excited to be talking to you today because 1.
 I need to thank you for all the love recently on my branding/blogging posts – you guys ask for more, I will deliver.

 And 2.
 I love writing tell-all posts for my team here.
 You guys are the ones I want to share my best blogging tips + secrets with

-So I work in brand PR, which means I represent a brand.
-I head up all of our PR and marketing for the last 2 years.
+Before quitting my full-time corporate PR job and running Slightly Savvy full-time, I worked in brand PR, which means I represented a brand.
+I ran all of the PR and marketing for almost 3 years.
 I started this job literally two days after I graduated college when the company was kind of a small start up.

-Fast-forward two years later and the company has really exploded, and now I have a team of four people underneath me (who are all older than me BTW).
-I work on all our press, social media, and I travel the world for our conferences and shows.
+Fast-forward two years later, and the company really exploded, and I had a team of four people underneath me.
+I worked on all our press, social media, and I traveled the world for our conferences and shows.
 I manage probs close to a million or so dollars in marketing budget.

-All of this means I am on the flipside of blogging – I’m the PR girl asking for a certain thing or being semi-annoying for my client.
+All of this means I was on the flipside of blogging – I’m the PR girl asking for a certain thing or being semi-annoying for my client.

 This makes my perspective as a blogger a little bit unique because I see the flipside of bloggers, which is brands and PR companies.
-With starting my own blog, I want to share some of that wisdom, so I hope you guys hear advice/tips/tricks you’ve never heard before.
+With starting Slightly Savvy, I want to share some of that wisdom, so I hope you guys hear advice/tips/tricks you’ve never heard before.

 here’s me…doing said PR things

 1. YOU have the leverage

 As a blogger, you absolutely have leverage over the PR person.
 As a PR girl, I want press.
 I need to go to my boss and be like, “Hey, look at this great article written about us.”